Vedant1235/Vedant_portfolio/README.md

 🌐 Live Demo You can visit the live version of this portfolio here :- https://vedantportfolio1.netlify.app/

+Directory Structure
+- Assets/ - Contains various assets used in the portfolio.
+- Images/images/ - Contains images displayed on the website.
+- index.html - The main HTML file for the website.
+- script.js - JavaScript file that handles interactive elements on the website.
+- README.md - This file, explaining the project.

 🚀 Features
 - About Me: Learn more about my background, skills, and areas of expertise.
 - Projects: A showcase of various projects I've worked on, including descriptions, features, and technologies used.